stothard-group/snp_conversion/README.md

 looks for these in the directory `variant_position_files`, however this can be changed with the ``--key-dir`` option.
 3. Add the conversion files to this directory.
-4. change directories to the `sample_files` directory and execute the `sample_conversions.sh` script:
+4. Change directories to the `sample_files` directory and execute the `sample_conversions.sh` script:
 `./sample_conversions.sh`